aralce/DroneCAN_service_API/README.md

 # 1. Introduction
 The library is in charge of managing the DroneCAN messages to have a DroneCAN node.
 The intention is to have a simple library to manage messages without too much effort.

+This library depends on [CAN library](https://github.com/aralce/arduino-CAN).
+You need to add [CAN library](https://github.com/aralce/arduino-CAN) to your enviroment before use this library.

 # 2. API reference
 The library has 3 files to have in mind:
 - DroneCAN_service_api.h: Contains the interface for use in the library.